 note: adopted 1991; after the fall of the Soviet Union, Tajikistan kept the music of the anthem from its time as a Soviet republic but adopted new lyrics

-Tanzania name: "Mungu ibariki Afrika" (God Bless Africa)
+name: "Mungu ibariki Afrika" (God Bless Africa)

 lyrics/music: collective/Enoch Mankayi SONTONGA